 Year of Expiration NOLs

-2020 - 2025 \$16,268

-2026 - 2030 11,956
+2030 - 2034 \$ 36,100

-2031 - 2037 37,937
+2035 - 2037 11,260

-\$66,161
+\$ 47,360

-The new accounting guidance under ASU 2016-09 allows for the recognition of excess tax benefits associated with stock based compensation awards regardless of whether the deduction reduces taxes payable.
+The new accounting guidance under ASU 2016-09 allows for the recognition of excess tax benefits associated with stock-based compensation awards regardless of whether the deduction reduces taxes payable.
 On January 1, 2017, we recorded a cumulative adjustment to retained earnings of \$3,391 to recognize the increase in our net operating loss carryforwards from the cumulative excess tax benefits not recognized in periods prior to January 1, 2017.
 A corresponding \$3,391 increase to our valuation allowance associated with this tax benefit was also recorded to retained earnings thereby resulting in no impact to retained earnings.

 The Tax Reform Act of 1986 contains provisions under Internal Revenue Code ("IRC") Section 382 that limit the annual amount of federal and state NOL carryforwards that can be used in any given year in the event a significant change in ownership.
-The Company does not believe that there is a Section 382 limitation that will impair our future ability to utilize NOLs to offset our future taxable income.
-The Company continues to review ownership changes on an annual basis and we do not believe we have had a subsequent ownership change that would impact the NOLs.
+We do not believe that there is a Section 382 limitation that will impair our future ability to utilize NOLs to offset our future taxable income.
+We continue to review ownership changes on an annual basis and we do not believe we have had a subsequent ownership change that would impact the NOLs.

-Effective January 1, 2018, there is a transition to a participation exemption system whereby distributions from foreign subsidiaries to U.S. shareholders are generally exempt from taxation; therefore, the deferred tax liability on undistributed earnings is limited to any foreign withholding or other local taxes.
-The Company's intention is to continue to permanently reinvest the historical undistributed earnings of our Canadian subsidiary to the extent that we will not incur any additional tax expense associated with foreign withholding or other local tax expense on the future cash transfers.
+Effective January 1, 2018, there is a transition to a participation exemption system whereby distributions from foreign subsidiaries to U.S. shareholders are generally exempt from taxation.
+Our intention is to continue to permanently reinvest the historical undistributed earnings of our Canadian subsidiary to the extent that we will not incur any additional tax expense associated with foreign withholding or other local tax expense on the future cash transfers.
+As such, deferred taxes have not been recorded on the unremitted earnings of the Canadian subsidiary.

-As of December 31, 2017, our gross unrecognized tax benefits totaled \$1,663, and based upon the valuation allowance for our U.S. operations, the recognition of any tax benefit would not impact our effective tax rate.
+As of December 31, 2018, our gross unrecognized tax benefits totaled \$1,676, and based upon the valuation allowance for our U.S. operations, the recognition of any tax benefit would not impact our effective tax rate.
 We record interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-Interest and penalties were immaterial in 2017, 2016 and 2015.
-As a result of our net operating loss carryforward position, we are subject to audit by the Internal Revenue Service since our inception, as well as by several state jurisdictions for the years ended September 30, 1998 through December 31, 2017.
+Interest and penalties were immaterial in 2018, 2017 and 2016.
+As a result of our net operating loss carryforward position, we are subject to audit by the Internal Revenue Service since our inception, as well as by several state jurisdictions for the years ended September 30, 1998 through December 31, 2018.